-We advise you to review the academic progress guidelines at Drexel Central, especially if you receive financial aid.
-These rules still apply while studying abroad.
-Seniors should be especially cognizant of your grades and transfer credits as any issues may delay your eligibility for graduation.
-If you are studying abroad your senior year, you are required to complete a Senior Form prior to leaving for your program.
+All students should review the academic progress guidelines at Drexel Central (http://drexel.edu/drexelcentral/finaid/eli gibility/terms-and-conditions/satisfactory-academic-progress/), especially if you receive financial aid.
+The rules still apply if you are studying abroad.
+Seniors should be especially cognizant of their grades and transfer credits as any hiccups may delay your eligibility for graduation.
+Students going abroad during their senior year are required to complete a Senior Form prior to leaving for their program.